 CASA volunteers work through the juvenile court system to facilitate prompt delivery of services and to make independent recommendations to the court concerning the child’s well-being.

-In order to accomplish the mission as stated, the CASA advocate must fulfill the following roles:
+In order to accomplish the mission as stated, the CASA volunteer must fulfill the following roles:

 As well as conducting a thorough, independent investigation, the CASA volunteer must evaluate the findings and be diligent in providing the Fact based results of the investigation to the Court through a written report.